primer/view_components/docs/content/contributing.md

 To add yours, you need to find in which category to write it under the `main` section. `Main` is the first section on top of the document.

-There are three categories currently in use, `Updates`, `Breaking changes` and `Misc`.
+There are five categories currently in use, `New`, `Updates`, `Breaking changes`, `Deprecations` and `Misc`.

+### New

+Category for new components, system behaviours, options and arguments changes

 ### Updates

-Every new component and non-breaking changes to the source code goes there.
+Every non-breaking changes to the source code goes there.

 ### Breaking Changes